hdsouza13/cse15l-lab-reports/lab1.md

 - the working directory is `/home`

-- when we used cat everthing that we write, it will be the output
+- when we used `cat` everthing that we write, it will be the output

 __2.using a directory as argument__

 ![Image](cat2.png)

-- we get an error, because cat use only for read the file, and lecture1 is a directory
+- we get an error, because `cat` use only for read the file, and `/lecture1` is a directory

 __3.using a file as arugment__